evanmayer/hotspot/HOWTO.md

 There are two types of input files: `geometry` and `profile` `.ipynb` files are provided in the input directories to assist with making these input files.

+The Raspberry Pi does not have Jupyter installed, so you may want to run these notebooks on your own machine.

 ### Geometry
 Geometry files are one-line .csv files in `hotspot/data/input/geometry`.

+`create_geometry.ipynb` is provided to script the creation of geometry files.

 Each one defines the physical setup of the robot when it is in a certain configuration, for instance, when it is installed on a mirror of a certain dimension.
 Each column entry describes an aspect of the physical setup of the system.
 A simplistic example:

 | sw_0  | sw_1  | nw_0  | nw_1  | se_0  | se_1  | ne_0  | ne_1  | w  | h |
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|